paweljakubas/j-data-analysis/chapters/inverted-table.md

 3840 50176
 ```

-In general, an inverted table is very efficient as a data structure when heterogeneous columns are to be stored.
+In general, an inverted table is very efficient as a data structure storing data column-wise.
+At this point all values are `literal` ie. stored as just bytes.
 In the example above the difference favoring the inverted table is one order of magnitude.
 Hence,
-the inverted table will be a way we will represent heterogeneous columns and try to master.
+the inverted table will be a way we will represent dataframes and try to master.

 What is next is an exploration into useful and prevalent operations enaging the inverted table.
 The material is inspired by [https://code.jsoftware.com/wiki/Essays/Inverted_Table] and